coreybruyere/530Flow/README.md

 }
 ```

-## Starter Files
+## Starter Static Files
-The starter files contain as little code as possible.
+These starter files (found within `_dev`) contain as little code as possible.
 The structure consists of:

 ```
 ├── lib